SO WHO IS ISHIKA MUCHHAL?

 Ishika received the California Arts Council “Individual Artist Fellow” grant for her interview series A QISSAA with Ishika: Quintessential and Inspiring Stories of South Asian Artists.
 She is also a Paul Harris Fellow for Rotary International.

-She has performed internationally in film and theater, with highlights being performances at the Edinburgh Festival Fringe, Hollywood Fringe Festival, CalArts Walt Disney Modular Theater, A Noise Within, and the award-winning short film The Pomegranate Tree.
+She has performed internationally, with highlights being performances at the Edinburgh Festival Fringe, Hudson Theatre, Broadwater Mainstage Theater with Theatre Movement Bazaar, CalArts Walt Disney Modular Theater, A Noise Within, and the award-winning short film The Pomegranate Tree.

 Ishika is an avid traveler, reader, photographer, binger of movies and TV, and punster - really, puns are not a choice, they are a lifestyle!